CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: List tasks

+**MSS**

+1. User request to list persons
+2. Select task by name
+3. Search by keyword
+4. View task by datelines
+5. View task by categories
+6. Able to send a task to others through email or text message

+**Extensions**

+1a.
+Able to list task by options of completed or not completed task.

+3a. keyword not found

+> 3a1. return an error message " task invalid".

+4a.
+Able to view incomplete task that are over the dateline

 {More to be added}

 ## Appendix C : Non Functional Requirements